Scale-invariant phase transition of disordered bosons in one dimension

 We consider the following 1D lattice Hamiltonian for hard-core bosons

 We employ standard notations for bosonic creation and annihilation operators on site $i$ and restrict the maximal occupation number, $\num{i} = \cre{i}\ann{i}$, to unity.
 The nearest-neighbor hopping amplitude, $t$, and the lattice spacing, $a$, are taken as units of energy and length, respectively.
-Random on-site energies $\epsilon_i$ are uniformly distributed between $-W$ and $W$.
+We choose random on-site energies $\epsilon_i$ uniformly distributed between $-W$ and $W$, and check that a different (gaussian) choice of distribution does not affect the results.
 In spin language, Eq.~\eqref{eq:hamiltonian} is equivalent to an $XY$ Hamiltonian with power-law exchange couplings, which, in the absence of disorder, can be realized in experiments with cold polar molecules \cite{Yan2013}, trapped ions \cite{Richerme2014,Jurcevic2014, feng2022continuous} and Rydberg atoms \cite{Zeiher2017,Barredo2015,Orioli2018, browaeys_lahaye_2020, Semeghini2021, chen2023continuous} (the latter can also be disordered \cite{Leseleuc2019}).

 For ideal system with $W/t=0$, the spectra and low-energy phases of Hamiltonian~\eqref{eq:hamiltonian} have been investigated by a variety of approaches.
 Using linear spin-wave theory, Ref.~\cite{Roscilde2017} identified $\alpha>3$ as a regime where main properties reproduce those observed in the $\alpha= \infty$ limit of finite-range interactions; $1 < \alpha < 3$ as an intermediate regime with the $XY$ phase characterized by a continuously varying dynamical exponent $z = (\alpha -1)/2$ (it governs the $k \rightarrow 0$ limit of the dispersion relation); and $\alpha < 1$ as a long-range regime with dispersionless excitations and properties similar to the infinite-range $\alpha = 0$ case in the thermodynamic limit.
 In this harmonic approach, $\alpha=3$ is the boundary between the intermediate and short-range regimes.
 Using a bosonization approach supplemented by an RG analysis, Ref.~\cite{maghrebi_gong_gorshkov_2017} predicts that power-law couplings are relevant in the RG sense for $\alpha < 3 - 1/(2K)$, with $K>1$ to be determined numerically for each given $\alpha$.
 In the following, we study the ground-state superfluid phases and phase transitions of Eq.~\eqref{eq:hamiltonian} for $\alpha>2$ using large scale path-integral quantum Monte-Carlo simulations based on the Worm algorithm \cite{prokof1998exact}.
 Without loss of generality, we focus on the particle density $\rho=1/2$.